 With the high-end Tablet market utterly dominated by big brother Apple and their iPads, Samsung has silently launched a nuke targeted at the mid-range markets.
-While the high-end Samsung Galaxy Tab A and S line devices are pretty solid in their own rank, it doesn’t really compete head-on with the iPad and iPad Pro lineage.
-But with the new Galaxy tab S6 Lite launched aiming to provide premium tablet experiences at affordable prices, one question hits everyone’s minds.
+While the high-end Samsung Galaxy Tab A and S line devices are pretty solid in their own rank, it doesn’t really compete for head-on with the iPad and iPad Pro lineage.
+But with the new Galaxy tab, S6 Lite launched aiming to provide premium tablet experiences at affordable prices, one question hits everyone’s minds.
 Can it really compete for the title of mid-range tablet flagship?

 Samsung Galaxy Tab S6 Lite overview: Create, learn and relax!